-- H Strategy 1.1: Encourage the development of a wide variety of housing types to accommodate diverse ages and income levels. - H Strategy 1.2: Encourage development, through a public/private venture, for the incorporation of housing in Downtown Alpharetta. - H Strategy 1.3: Encourage higher residential densities and appropriate mix of uses close to Downtown Alpharetta and other appropriate areas. - H Strategy 1.4: Encourage and promote higher-density residential development along transportation corridors. - H Strategy 1.5: Review residential plans and master plans (existing and proposed) to determine their response to providing a variety of housing choices as to size and costs. - H Strategy 1.6: Encourage large land holdings to plan for multiple land uses. - H Strategy 1.7: Promote subdivisions that foster a sense of community and promote pedestrian mobility, the natural environment, community recreation and public open space.
+- H Strategy 1.1: Encourage development, through a public/private venture, for the incorporation of housing in Downtown Alpharetta. - H Strategy 1.2: Encourage higher residential densities and appropriate mix of uses close to Downtown Alpharetta and in the GA-400 corridor. - H Strategy 1.3: Review residential plans and master plans (existing and proposed) to determine their response to providing a variety of housing choices as to size and costs. - H Strategy 1.4: Encourage large land holdings to plan for multiple land uses. - H Strategy 1.5: Promote subdivisions that foster a sense of community and promote pedestrian mobility, the natural environment, community recreation and public open space.

-H Policy 2: Maintain a balance between residential buildings designed "for sale" and residential buildings designed "for rent" in Alpharetta such that at least 85% of the housing stock is "for sale."
+H Policy 2: Maintain a balance between 'owner-occupied and 'renter -occupied' in Alpharetta such that at least 68% of the housing stock is 'owner-occupied'

-- H Strategy 2.1: Continue to maintain a database to track the number of "for sale" and "for rent" units located in Alpharetta. - H Strategy 2.2: Update and expand the computerized system for maintaining land development records, building permits, and engineering plans. - F H Strategy 2.3: Update and expand the City's GIS capabilities and systems.
+- H Strategy 2.1: Use Census Data to track the number of "for sale" and "for rent" units located in Alpharetta. - H Strategy 2.2: Maintain the computerized system for land development records, building permits and engineering plans.